The Best Cars From Rolls-Royce

 The SUV craze has seen Rolls-Royce produce its very own iteration.
 And while some people think the Cullinan goes against the carmaker's roots, this SUV still very much looks and feels like a Rolls-Royce.
 It's named after the largest diamond ever discovered and was built with an aluminium chassis.
 The Cullinan features a 6.75-litre twin-turbo V12, four-wheel steering and an eight-speed ZF transmission.
 There's also a camera that scans the road ahead and adjusts the suspension accordingly, so you get a smooth drive.
 The Cullinan is a fine achievement offering luxury high-end SUV driving.

 The Ghost is another classic from Rolls-Royce with its sublime build quality, engineering integrity and all-around beauty.
 The latest model is the most technologically advanced Rolls-Royce yet, and the 6.75-litre twin-turbo V12 ensures it's simultaneously a powerful and smooth ride.
 This is one ghost that you'll be happy to see.
+Sir Alan Sugar is a definite fan!

 The best Rolls-Royce cars